xyngular/py-xcon/Readme.md

 ## Basics

-We have a list of `xyn_config.provider.Provider` that we query, in a priority order.
+We have a list of `xcon.provider.Provider` that we query, in a priority order.
-We also have a list of `xyn_config.directory.Directory` in priority order as well (see [Provider Chain][provider-chain] and [Directory Chain][directory-chain]).
+We also have a list of `xcon.directory.Directory` in priority order as well (see [Provider Chain][provider-chain] and [Directory Chain][directory-chain]).

 For each directory, we ask each provider for